Shuttle/Shuttle.Esb.Module.Throttle/README.md

 # Shuttle.Esb.Module.Throttle

+*Note:* currently only available for .Net proper as .Net Core does not support the `PerformanceCounter` class.

 The Throttle module for Shuttle.Esb aborts pipeline processing when the CPU usage exceeds given percentage.

 The module will attach the `ThrottleObserver` to the `OnPipelineStarting` event of all pipelines except the `StartupPipeline` and abort the pipeline if the SPU usage is exceeds the given percentage.